scverse/scanpy/audit/tutorial/REPORT.md

 Its per-cell p-values do not establish population-level treatment or disease effects.
 The detailed review separates cluster-selection bias and biological replication from the correctness of the numerical formulas.

+The graph is connected, although the UMAP plot shows apparent islands.
+Its trustworthiness score is 0.95937, but exact neighbor overlap is much lower.
+Leiden uses the original graph, so projection distortion does not directly change clusters.
+The [UMAP review](07-umap.md) separates full-graph checks from sampled embedding metrics.
+It also records one documentation mismatch: stored distance rows contain 15 nonself entries, while the documented count is 14.
+Fuzzy memberships correctly use 14.

 ## Method and evidence